bakkerthehacker/bramqp/doc/Content.md

 but only the `basic` class supports content.
 Content is sent after a method that uses it, such as `basic.publish`.

-To send content to the server, simple call `content`.
+To send content to the server, simply call `content`.

 #### handle.content(channel, className, properties, content, callback(error))